ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 When asked "Signature verification failed.
 Install anyway?", tap on "Yes".

-On your phone check if the last line says "Done".
+Wait until the installation finished and the last line says "Done.".

 Reboot your phone.